Table of Contents

 Their Original model is 19″ x 15.5″, and the Double Wide is 19″ x 32″.
 The videos above show the Original.
 I’m mainly just presenting the Double Wide here, because frankly the Original is too narrow.

-DC Concepts Inc. gives a lifetime warranty, which you’ll qualify for if you buy through any authorized dealer or direct from DC Concepts.
+DC Concepts Inc. gives a lifetime warranty, which you’ll qualify for if you buy through any authorized dealer like Rogue or direct from DC Concepts.

-I can only guess that the qualities of the plastic is similar to UHMW plastic, which is used on the bar holders and safeties of the latest power racks and can take a loaded bar being dropped on it.
+They’re made from a blend of recycled plastic – HDPE, LDPE and XPE – that makes them resistant to cracking or denting.
+It makes me think of UHMW plastic, which is used on the bar holders and safeties of modern power racks and can take a loaded bar being dropped on it without cracking.

 Each 2″ tall block weighs 21 lbs each.
 So if you stack these to 36″ high, each stack is 378 lbs, about the same as wood jerk blocks.
 This isn’t lightweight plastic.

-Each block has a 5/8″ tall ridge on the front and back as part of the mold enough to keep bumpers from rolling off.
-They do have a flat top piece you can buy separately if you’re doing plyo work on it.
+Each block has a lip on the front and back as part of the mold, enough to keep bumpers from rolling off.
+They do have a flat top piece you can buy separately if you want to double it as a plyo box.

 I have to think that molded plastic like this has to be relatively cheap and easy to mass produce, but so far they’re the only plastic jerk blocks I can find.

-Again, as I mentioned a few paragraphs up, I highly recommend the Double Wide.
+Again, as I mentioned a few paragraphs up, I recommend the Double Wide over the Original.
 On the Original the 15.5″ x 19″ platform area is kind of small.
-That really only leaves a few inches of play forward or backward before your bumpers start hitting the safety ridges.
+That 19″ doesn’t leave you a lot of room before your bumpers start hitting the safety lips, which is fine for the smaller range of motion of block pulls but not so much for block cleans or block jerks.
 For sloppy lifters that’s a big deal.
 Anything that curbs potential mayhem is a big point in my book.
 The Double Wide eliminates this risk as much as any large set of jerk blocks does.

-People have used soft foam plyo boxes as soft impact jerk blocks succeesfully.
+People have used soft foam plyo boxes as soft impact jerk blocks successfully.

 Here’s an example:

 Rogue has plyo boxes that will work as foam jerk blocks.
-As they are made for doing plyo jumps, the foam is fairly sturdy but with just a little bit of give to it.
-When you drop a barbell on it, it will give a little more because of the small impact area.
+As they are made for doing plyo jumps, the foam is fairly sturdy but with just a little bit of give to it, or at least that’s the case when you jump up onto it.

 They’re all made to be plenty strong.

 You have to rank steel up near the top for durability long-term.
 The rubber surface isn’t going to wear out any quicker than rubber flooring.
-The steel frame of course will stay good indefinitely, assuming it’s kept indoors.
+The steel frame of course will stay good indefinitely.
 There’s no way any well-made steel jerk boxes will bend from heavy drops.

 Foam jerk blocks do wonders to protect the barbell and plates from any impact.
-In fact, you could use metal plates on them.
-It’s kind of rough on the vinyl covering, though, and I’d recommend bumper plates with their wider surface area and smoother edges.
+But those high impact drops are rough on the vinyl covering and foam.

-DC Blocks win here.
-The small 10.5lb blocks of the Original DC Blocks are super portable, even if the total weight of all the blocks of a given height are heavier.
+DC Blocks are pretty good here.
+The small 20 lb blocks of the Double Wide are super portable, even if the total weight of all the blocks of a given height is heavier.

 Reinforced wood blocks are not exactly light, but most people should be able to deal with it, and they have built-in handles.
-Smaller, weaker athletes will have trouble moving the larger boxes.
+Smaller, weaker athletes will have trouble moving the larger boxes of some brands.

 Foam jerk blocks are pretty light.
 I think they win here!

 DC blocks win here again.
-They’re stupid easy to stack for literally anyone, not to mention to measure the height by counting the blocks and multiplying by 2″.
+They’re stupid easy to stack for anyone.

 Wood blocks are pretty easy to adjust.
-Some have latches, for good security but more time required.
 You may need to rearrange all the boxes to get the right height.
-The height isn’t always obvious, because they come in different heights.
-You could always put the height on them with a marker or sticker.

 You have to tip over a steel box onto its side to have any hope of adjusting it, and then pull the pins and adjust each foot one at a time.
 The height is even harder to judge than wood blocks.
 You’re best off remembering what hole you adjusted the pins to.
 Tipping them over to adjust them is doable but not trivial for a smaller athlete.